CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 Of course, not all data is numeric.
 Sometimes, it's just one value of a fixed number of possible values.
 For example, in an election map, there are a fixed number of political parties.
 And in a geographic region, only one party can win.
 This is what we refer to as *categorical data*.

-In the section, we will explore a variety of ways to symbolize categorical data:
+In this section, we will explore a variety of ways to symbolize categorical data:
-* **One to one mapping**: match specific categories to specific colors.
+* **One-to-one match**: match specific categories to specific colors.
 * **Other categories**: color unspecified categories.
 * **Color most common categories**: using the `top` function.
 * **Color all categories**: with interpolation.

 **Note:**
 Before starting with your category map, it is important to note that in CARTO VL **only string properties in the Source are considered categorical**.
 This means that if you have a category encoded as a number, it is treated as a number.
 Therefore, functions that expect categorical properties won't work.
 Likewise, numerical properties encoded as strings will be treated as categories and functions that expect numerical properties won't work.
-As a rule of thumb, in CARTO VL, if you want to apply numeric functions (addition or multiplication), the property should be stored/encoded as numbers.
+As a rule of thumb, in CARTO VL, if you want to apply numeric functions (addition, multiplication, etc.), the property should be stored/encoded as numbers.

-#### One-to-one mapping
+#### One-to-one match

-To assign a specific color to a specific category (or any other list of values) in your data, use the [`buckets`](/developers/carto-vl/reference/#cartoexpressionsbuckets) function.
+To assign a specific color to a specific category in your data, use the [`buckets`](/developers/carto-vl/reference/#cartoexpressionsbuckets) function.

 Using `buckets` you can pick some or all categories from a property.
 You can list them in a particular order, and use `ramp` to do a one-to-one match between those categories and an associated list of colors.